Two-Week Portugal Road Trip, with Stopovers in Spain and France

 Our two-week Portugal road trip, including Spain and France, took place during the summer holiday seasons.
 In the beginning, we only wanted to spend two weeks on a beach resort in Portugal.
 But because we had to bring many beach kinds of stuff and lots of kid items for our one-year-old child, we decided to drive to Portugal from Germany.

-On the way to Portugal, we stayed overnight at Nimes, Valencia, and Cordoba.
-On the way back, we stopped at Salamanca, Bordeaux, and Verdun.
-The main activities in Portugal were near our hotel.
-Here is the detailed itinerary of our two-week Portugal road trip:
+On our journey to Portugal, we had overnight stays in Nimes, Valencia, and Cordoba.
+On the return leg, our stops included Salamanca, Bordeaux, and Verdun.
+The key activities in Portugal were centered around our hotel.
+Here’s a breakdown of our two-week road trip itinerary in Portugal:

 1st Day: Nimes, France (ibis budget Nimes Centre Gare)